• Skip to primary navigation

 How to Serve Homemade Labneh?

-Labneh is eaten as a dip in the Middle East with crudites, or fresh pita bread, olives, zatar, extra virgin olive oil and a cup of black sweetened tea.
+Labneh is eaten as a dip in the Middle East, and goes well with crudites, or fresh pita bread or yogurt flatbread, olives, zatar, sumac, extra virgin olive oil, and a cup of black sweetened tea.
 Another way to enjoy it is to make sandwiches using warm pita pockets, and sometimes with the addition of za atar, mortadella luncheon meat, fresh herbs, or fresh vegetables such as cucumber and tomatoes.
+Labneh with zatar is actually very delicious!

 You can also make wraps, just like I did in my hummus veggie wrap recipe, just switch out the hummus for labne.

-Labne cheese can also be served sweet with summer berries, or slathered over a baked pizza base with a drizzle of honey.
+Labne cheese is like a white canvas, and can also be served sweet with fresh fruit toppings such as summer berries or jam, or slathered over a baked pizza base with a drizzle of honey.

 Labne cheese in a blue bowl, topped with extra virgin olive oil and zataar with sesame seeds.